 Emotions and Questions

-But we’re just not using it.
-Voters see problems in the direction Washington is taking the country, so we use our power as citizens to change things—through elections.
+A lot of Americans are deeply frustrated.
+Many of them are downright angry about the direction our nation is taking.
+We use our power as citizens to change things—through elections.
 We send Congressmen and Senators to reverse things we don’t like, but they don’t do much.
 Why?
 “Because they can’t,” people tell me.
 “Because the president will just veto whatever they do.
 Or the Court will just decree whatever it wants.
 We’ve got no power.
 Our votes don’t accomplish anything.”

 The Founder’s Way